DevanshVerma21/ToDoApp/README.md

-# To-Do App
+# To-Do App (Storage Edition)

-A modern, responsive To-Do application built with HTML, CSS, and JavaScript that fulfills all the specified user stories.
+A modern, responsive To-Do application built with HTML, CSS, and JavaScript that integrates with local storage and provides comprehensive task management features.

 ## Features

-### ✅ User Story 1: Two-Pane Layout
+### ✅ User Story 1: Two-Pane Layout with Local Storage
-- **Left Pane**: Displays a list of tasks with options to mark as completed or delete
+- **Left Pane**: Displays a list of tasks fetched from local storage
-- **Right Pane**: Contains a task form for adding new tasks
+- **Right Pane**: Contains a textarea for adding new tasks

-### ✅ User Story 2: Task Management
+### ✅ User Story 2: ENTER Key Task Addition
+- Press ENTER in the textarea to add tasks to local storage and the left pane
-- Add new tasks with title, description, and priority levels
+- Tasks immediately appear with completion and deletion options
+- Textarea clears automatically after adding a task

+### ✅ User Story 3: Task Completion
-- Mark tasks as completed with visual feedback
+- Click checkbox to mark tasks as completed
-- Tasks automatically save to browser's local storage
+- Task status updates in local storage automatically
+- Visual feedback with strikethrough text and muted colors

-### ✅ User Story 3: Task Deletion
+### ✅ User Story 4: Task Deletion
 - Delete tasks using the cross (×) icon
+- Tasks are removed from both the interface and local storage
 - Confirmation dialog prevents accidental deletions

-- Smooth animation effects for better user experience
+### ✅ User Story 5: Task Editing
+- Edit task names using the pencil (✏️) icon
+- Inline editing with Enter to save or Escape to cancel
+- Changes are automatically saved to local storage

 ## Additional Features

+- **Persistent Storage**: All tasks are automatically saved to local storage
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
-- **Priority Levels**: High, Medium, and Low priority with color-coded indicators
-- **Local Storage**: Tasks persist between browser sessions
 - **Keyboard Shortcuts**:
-  - `Ctrl/Cmd + Enter`: Submit form
+  - `Enter`: Add new task (in textarea)
+  - `Enter`: Save task edit (during editing)
-  - `Escape`: Clear form
+  - `Escape`: Cancel task edit or clear textarea
 - **Visual Feedback**: Hover effects, animations, and completed task styling
 - **Empty State**: Helpful message when no tasks exist
+- **Inline Editing**: Click-to-edit functionality for task names

 ## Technologies Used